-^{21.} Products that do not make it from the factory due to defects or nonconformance with design and quality requirements.
+^{18.} Products that do not make it from the factory due to defects or nonconformance with design and quality requirements.

 All our shops have in-house repair stations, because for us, it is just as important to care for and repair the jeans we once sold as it is to sell new ones.
-Nudie Jeans Repair Shops serve as hubs where our jeans are repaired, resold as second-hand products or handed in to the Nudie Jeans Reuse program.
+Nudie Jeans Repair Shops serve as hubs where our jeans are repaired, resold as Re-use products or pre-sorted to become new Nudie Jeans products through recycling.
 When opening new Repair Shops or renovating existing ones, we always keep a few things in mind.
 Where possible we try to keep as much of the original surfaces as possible.
 New materials are simple, solid and durable, and responsibly sourced, treated, reused or recycled.